conterra/secman-open-resources/README.md

-# Schema files for security.manager OGC
+# security.manager for OGC schema files

-The policies schema defines the [JSON schema](https://json-schema.org/) used for service access policies in security.manager OGC.
+The policies schema defines the [JSON schema](https://json-schema.org/) used for service access policies in security.manager for OGC.
-The server config schema defines the [JSON schema](https://json-schema.org/) used for server config in security.manager OGC.
+The server config schema defines the [JSON schema](https://json-schema.org/) used for server config in security.manager for OGC.

 Referencing the [policies schema definition files](./schema) in corresponding files serves two purposes: